To get the best out of this website, please read on...

 buddha not mahayana

-finds all documents that contain buddha but do not contain mahayana.
+finds all documents that contain buddha

 Normally not only applies to the word immediately after it (though see order of evaluation below), so this search: